As a writer myself, I know that the setting is one of the most critical elements of a great story.

 The setting is an integral part of the story and helps create an oppressive and fascinating atmosphere in the movie.

 So, what is the setting of a story?
-It’s everything in the world that isn’t the character.
-The time, place, culture, weather, and objects around the characters all make up the story setting.
+It’s everything in the natural world that isn’t the character.
+The time, place, culture, weather conditions, and objects around the characters all make up the story setting.

-And it’s not just crucial for fantasy stories – even slice-of-life pieces and short stories need to set the scene well so readers can understand where and when the action occurs.
+And it’s not just good for fantasy stories – even slice-of-life pieces and short stories need to set the scene well so readers can understand where and when the action occurs.

 If you want to write good fiction, start by thinking about your setting and bringing it to life for your readers!